 February half term means one thing in our house – getting on a plane and travelling to Norway for a week cross country skiing.
-Here is Junior CW Oscar’s account of our last trip.
+Here is Junior CW Oscar’s account of our visit when he was ten.

 Every year we travel to the Venabu Fjell Hotel.
 What brings us back are Robert and Wenche who show us good ski trails, the food and the scenery.